 An example of this could be that you want to redirect users that visit example.com to tech.demo.com.
 You would set an ALIAS record that points visitors from example.com to tech.demo.com, creating a non-HTTP redirect for that domain name.

-If you want to redirect users that type an incorrect URL (e.g. heelp.fasthosts.co.uk) to your website, you can do this also with ALIAS records.
+If you want to redirect users who type an incorrect URL (e.g. heelp.fasthosts.co.uk) to your website, you can do this also with ALIAS records.
 You would specify the hostname as *, with the asterisk covering any hostnames that aren’t specified in your DNS management service.

 If you currently have a domain name registered with Fasthosts or use Fasthosts nameservers for DNS queries, you can follow this guide to set up an ALIAS record on our service.